Our Guide to Starting a Business in Texas

 How to Start a Business in Texas

 Starting a business in Texas requires completing a Certificate of Formation for your company and submitting it to the Secretary of State.
-The state filing fee is $300 for both LLCs and corporations, and most online filings are processed in 2 working days.
+The state filing fee is $300 for both LLCs and corporations, and most online filings are processed by the state in 2 working days.

 Before you begin to fill out this form, you’ll need to make some big decisions.
 You should know which type of entity you want to form, who will serve as your registered agent, what your business name will be and how your company will be managed.